benaduggan/nix/machines/paper/README.md

 Also got rid of ~/.config/nix cause that's managed in darwin-configuration.nix

+# Manual things
+* You have to install brew manually still
+* you have to install this `xcode-select --install`

 # TODO

 - Figure out how to not duplicate home.nix memes